 Public: Public blockchain works in an open ecosystem where anyone can join and do transactions.

 34. How secure is blockchain?
-Have they even be hacked?_text]Answer:
+Have they even be hacked?

 Blockchain platforms are also prone to another form of human errors.
 The most prominent example is the ETC-ETH fork that happened because a coder deleted some ethereum smart contract code which leads to ETH lock.
 It became inaccessible which lead to a hard fork in the blockchain.

-35. What are the two types of records that Blockchain database support?_text]Answer:
+35. What are the two types of records that Blockchain database support?

-36. What is the difference between the standard ledger and a blockchain ledger?_text]
+36. What is the difference between the standard ledger and a blockchain ledger?

-The biggest difference between these two type of ledger is the decentralization that they have to offer.
-Blockchain ledger is decentralized which means that it offers unique capabilities such as trust, immutability, transparency, and security.
-Standard ledger does carry these features but is limited to certain extent.
+Answer: The biggest difference between these two types of the ledger is the decentralization that they have to offer.
+The blockchain ledger is decentralized which means that it offers unique capabilities such as trust, immutability, transparency, and security.
+Standard ledger does carry these features but is limited to a certain extent.

 37. What are the key elements of the blockchain ecosystem?
-Explain each of them briefly._text]Answer:
+Explain each of them briefly?